uditgupta018/Codeforces/README.md

  Now we will consider with above example.
 Hope this example is self explanatory.
  Now think how you can exploit this concept of adding a value in a range.
 Try yourself.
 Think in terms of segment tree.

- Now step two - Thinking how actually this problem is adding in a range problem.
+ <b>Now step two - Thinking how actually this problem is adding in a range problem. </b>

  ![Text](https://user-images.githubusercontent.com/26462566/27768833-3209fb0a-5f3a-11e7-8a84-e5a520a56c97.jpg) <br/>
  <br/>